Jarhead (book)

-Jarhead is a 2003 Gulf War memoir by author and former U.S. Marine Anthony Swofford.
+Jarhead is a 2003 Gulf War memoir by author and U.S. Marine veteran Anthony Swofford.
 After leaving military service, the author went on to college and earned a double master's degree in Fine Arts at the University of Iowa.

 Writing

 Swofford started writing the book in 1995.
 He stated about the writing process: "I had modest goals for my first book.
 I didn't think about sales numbers or a movie option or foreign rights and invitations to international book fairs.
 I didn't even know those things existed.
 Still heavily inhaling the fumes of pretension I'd earned at my MFA writing program, I wanted only to make art.
 I thought I possessed a number of unique and original insights about the making of young Marines and going to war and what combat does to a young psyche and soul.
 I thought that on most days I could manage to turn out a page or two of good sentences.
 I wrote the best book I could.
 I wanted my book to teach young people things about war I hadn't been taught or hadn't wanted to learn when I was a 17-year-old looking to escape a dull suburban life that felt like a prison."